MayankJaideep/KYC/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-Please make sure to update tests as appropriate and ensure all tests pass before submitting your PR.
+Please make sure to update tests as appropriate and ensure all tests pass before submitting your PR

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgements